Milliman-PRM/MarCom-Support/Website/Script/PRM_Website_Script.md

 * What does potentially avoidable costs mean?
   * The term 'potentially avoidable' costs refers to the acute services related to chronic conditions that have the potential to be avoided via enhanced ambulatory care management.
 * How does PRM protect consumer privacy?
-  * PRM operates under HIPPA, which establishes the requirements for the disclosure of Protected Health Information (PHI).
+  * PRM operates under HIPAA, which establishes the requirements for the disclosure of Protected Health Information (PHI).
 The strict and comprehensive requirements are part of the legislation and are universally recognized throughout the insurance and healthcare industries.
 PRM prides itself on our secure systems and state of the art infrastructure that keeps consumer data confidential.
 * How are the reports delivered?
-  * PRM is delivered as a web-based application, thatapplication, which is accessed by clients through a secure sign-on process.
+  * PRM is delivered as a web-based application, which is accessed by clients through a secure sign-on process.
 Access to the tool is not available without a license agreement.
 PRM, at the user level, does not provide user controlled predictive analytics.
-Users haveare limited to view and filter capabilitiesy through the PRM interface.
+Users are limited to view and filter capabilities through the PRM interface.
 * How does PRM support providers participating in APMs, MIPs, or those that have yet to decide which MACRA track to take?
   * Help organizations meet their cost benchmarks by identifying patient populations or conditions contributing the most avoidable costs to the system
   * Identify patient populations that have not yet received services related to quality metrics, which allows physicians to prioritize them to ensure the quality metric is met